 Easy Chicken and Sausage Jambalaya is the ultimate Mardi Gras food, and a staple found all along the Gulf Coast, but especially in Southern Louisiana.
 You won’t believe how easy it is to prepare and it’s perfect for a quick weeknight meal with your family.
-Easy Chicken and Sausage Jambalaya is also a great make-ahead dish to serve company.
+Easy Chicken and Sausage Jambalaya is also a great make-ahead dish to serve guests.

 If you are wondering when Mardi Gras is, or what dates it begins and ends, technically Mardi (French for Tuesday) Gras (French for Fat) refers to Shrove or Fat Tuesday which is the day before Ash Wednesday.
 In reality, Mardi Gras refers to the Carnival celebrations that begin on January 6 (the Epiphany) and end on Fat Tuesday.
 Because it is tied to Ash Wednesday, which date is aligned with Easter, the date changes every year.
-For 2017, Fat Tuesday is on February 28.
+For 2018, Fat or Shrove Tuesday is on February 13.
 The colors of Mardi Gras are purple, green and gold (yellow), supposedly because of a visit to New Orleans in the late 1800s by Russian Grand Duke Romanoff whose family colors were purple, green and gold.
 Purple is said to represent justice, green to represent faith, and gold to represent power.
 Because the celebration is tied to religious dates, Mardi Gras is actually celebrated all over the world, but most notably in New Orleans.
 Biloxi, Mississippi, Mobile, Alabama, and Pensacola, Florida, cities east of New Orleans also actively celebrate Mardi Gras with krewes, numerous parades, and balls.

 Jambalaya was first prepared by early Spanish settlers who were trying to make paella with ingredients that were available in Southern Louisiana.
 Jambalaya is similar to Gumbo and Étouffée but doesn’t have filé or okra like gumbo, and unlike Étouffée it does include Andouille or smoked sausage.
 The other main difference is that Jambalaya is cooked with rice and Gumbo and Étouffée are both served over separately prepared rice.
 Of course, all are delicious in their own right, and all include the “holy trinity” in Cajun or Creole cooking which is celery, bell pepper, and onion.

-The ingredients for Chicken and Sausage Jambalaya are olive oil, boneless, skinless chicken thighs, Andouille sausage, onion, celery, bell pepper, garlic, Creole seasoning, dried thyme, dried tarragon, uncooked long-grain rice, chicken broth and two cans of diced fire-roasted tomatoes.
+The ingredients for Chicken and Sausage Jambalaya are olive oil, boneless, skinless chicken thighs, Andouille sausage, onion, celery, bell pepper, garlic, Creole seasoning, dried thyme, dried tarragon, uncooked long-grain rice, chicken broth and diced fire-roasted tomatoes.
 (Many cooks also add shrimp right before serving their Jambalaya.
 If you would like to include shrimp, you will need about a dozen uncooked, peeled and deveined large or extra-large shrimp.)